-Ashvem Beach is a very hip little spot in North Goa at the moment.
-Near Mandrem and Arambol, it’s known for being less spoiled than others, as well as being populated with turtles and dolphins.
-While I stayed at the luxurious tents of Amarya Shamiyana and the just as fabulous Amarya Paros, I had plenty of time to wander up and down this white sand stretch of beach and find the best Ashvem beach boutique.
+Ashwem Beach is a very hip little spot in North Goa.
+Near Mandrem and Arambol, it’s known for being less spoiled than others, as well as being populated with turtles and dolphins (although I’ve never seen any in three years so, hmmm).
+While I stayed at the luxurious tents of Amarya Shamiyana and the just as fabulous Amarya Paros, I had plenty of time to wander up and down this white sand stretch of beach and find the best Ashwem beach boutique.

 Before indulging myself in fancy silks, we had lunch at popular La Plage.
-The French restaurant is just a few meters from Amarya Shamiyana and you can actually order food to your tent from them.
-The French restaurant serves up fine seafood with a European twist, like grilled mussels and beef carpaccio, but I was there for lunch and was after something else they’re famous for… the beef burger.
+The French restaurant is just behind Nana Ki and really popular.
+They serve up fine seafood with a European twist, like grilled mussels and beef carpaccio, but I was there for lunch and was after something else they’re famous for… the beef burger.
 Beef in Goa is sometimes water buffalo, but here the burgers reminded me of home!
 All beef, instead of a beef-ish mixture that some places use.
 It was slathered in a ketchup-like burger sauce and served with homemade fries and sour cream with herbs (aka basically ranch dressing, which is like heaven!)
 It’s a wonderful place to relax and gear up for shopping or playing in the waves.

-I was beyond excited about finding Jade Jagger’s fine jewelry boutique (yes, Mick Jagger’s daughter; she lives in Goa half the year) but it was closed for renovations.
+I was beyond excited about finding Jade Jagger’s fine jewelry boutique (yes, Mick Jagger’s daughter; she lives in Goa half the year).
 Bummed is an understatement.
 She sells gorgeous bohemian hippy jewels and clothes that I’ve been checking out online.
 The very popular Saturday night market shop, Dust, was closed too.
 Dust is known for breezy beach clothes made with raw silk and high quality cotton.
-These are probably the two most popular stores in Ashven beach and hopefully will be open soon.
+These are probably the two most popular stores in Ashwem beach and hopefully will be open soon.
 Regardless, I’m ready to show you all my favorites and share the stores that caught my eye.

-Nana Ki.
+Nana Ki & The Bohemian Collection.
 I have already reviewed this Parisian designer over here.
 It is worth a visit, a little bit expensive- but you are getting what you pay for with fine linen and silks.

 Beach Candy.
 This boutique’s designer, Sophie, lives in Mumbai and works with organizations that employ Indians from the slums to “trade not aid”; they teach them how to make these awesome clothes with fair-trade standards.
 Her clothes are perfect from “sun drenched shores to urban summers” in Mumbai.
 Beach Candy Boutique also sells quality swimwear by Olga Olsson.
 The men’s shirts have a pattern on the inside of each one, which I love!
 They have been featured in loads of fashion magazines, like Vogue.
 You can shop online here.